ollipal/my-monitor/README.md

 (if the bash script is not working, you can use
-`deno run --allow-read --allow-net --unstable --allow-env app.js` directly to run the application.
-You can find other commands for running tests etc. from `app.sh`, if the bash file is not working)
+`deno run --allow-read --allow-net --unstable --allow-env app.js` directly to run the application, and
+`TESTING=1 deno test --allow-read --allow-net --allow-env --unstable` for running the tests)

 # Differences compared to the